Tutoring and group study sessions

 EAL Specialist Instructor

-Antoanela Denchuk, the English as an Additional Language specialist can analyze your language and writing needs and develop a plan to help you improve your academic English, including grammar, sentence structure, vocabulary, as well as academic integrity, paraphrasing, summarizing, citations and references.
-Make and appointment with Antoanela on the Academic Learning Centre schedule.
+Antoanela Denchuk, the English as an Additional Language specialist, can analyze your language and writing needs and develop a plan to help you improve your academic English, including grammar, sentence structure, vocabulary, as well as academic integrity, paraphrasing, summarizing, citations, and references.
+Make an appointment with Antoanela in the Content and Study Skills schedule.

 EAL resources